atodorov/coverage-tools/README.rst

 Version 0.0.3

 * New options for **coverage-annotate**
-  * -N - show line numbers
+ ** -N - show line numbers
+ ** -i - list of files to include in the report
+ ** -e - list of files to exclude from the report

+`--include` and `--exclude` support shell globs.
+If none is specified all files in the coverage data file are shown.
+The include list is evaluated first, then the exclude list is evaluated.

 Version 0.0.2